-- The iteration variable must be registered using the swap_register() call - Other memory may be registered using mpi_register() if it is important that their contents be transferred when swapping processors. - The user must insert a call to MPI_Swap() inside the iteration loop to exercise the swapping test and actuation routines. - The user must include mpi_swap.h instead of mpi.h and must link against the swapping library in addition to the standard MPI library.
+- The iteration variable must be registered using the swap\register() call. - Other memory may be registered using mpi\register() if it is important that their contents be transferred when swapping processors.

+- The user must insert a call to MPI\Swap() inside the iteration loop to exercise the swapping test and actuation routines. - The user must include mpi\swap.h instead of mpi.h and must link against the swapping library in addition to the standard MPI library.

-In addition to the swap library, swapping depends on a number of runtime services designed to minimize the overheads of rescheduling and the impact on the user.
+In addition to the swap library, swapping depends on a number of run-time services designed to minimize the overheads of rescheduling and the impact on the user.
 The swap handler fulfills the role of application sensor, resource sensor, and rescheduling actuator in Figure 1.6.
-In the capacity of application sensor, the swap handler measures the amount of computation, communication, and barrier wait time of the application.
-In the capacity of resource sensor, the swap handler measures passive information like the CPU load of the machine or active information like current flop rate which requires active probing.
-Active probing requires significant computational resources for a short period of time during a pause in application execution, but provides CPU availability information that is comparable between active and inactive processes.
-This information is key to evaluating the benefits of a particular swap action.
+The swap handler measures the amount of computation, communication, and barrier wait time of the application.
+The swap handler also measures passive machine information like the CPU load of the machine and active information requiring active probing like current flop rate.

 The swap manager performs the function of the rescheduler in Figure 1.6.
-The swap manager is automatically started during application startup by the swap library and is dedicated to only the application that started it.
-Information from each application sensor and each resource sensor is sent to the swap manager.
+A swap manager is started for each application and is dedicated to the interests of that application only.
+Application and resource information is sent by the swap handlers to the swap manager.
 Acting in an opportunistic migration mode, the swap manager analyzes performance information and determines when and where to swap processes according to a swap policy.
-A performance contract violation can also trigger a migration request.
-When a swap is necessary, the swap manager triggers the application through the swap handlers.
+When a swap is necessary, the swap manager triggers the swap through the swap handlers.

-In the capacity of rescheduling actuator, the swap handler functions as follows.
 When a swap request is received, the swap handler stores the information.
-The next time the application checks if swapping is necessary by calling MPI_Swap(), the swap is executed.
-From the application's perspective, the delay of checking for a swap request is minimal:

-the information is located on the same processor and was retrieved asynchronously.
+The next time the application checks if swapping is necessary by calling MPLSwap(), the swap is executed.
+From the application's perspective, the delay of checking for a swap request is minimal: the information is located on the same processor and was retrieved asynchronously.

-We have evaluated our process swapping implementation with the Fish application and experimental results are available in [30].
+We have evaluated our process swapping implementation with the Fish application and experimental results are available in [31].

-6. Metascheduling
+6. METASCHEDULING

-Our launch-time scheduling architecture (Figure 1.2) schedules one application at a time; only in a very coarse way (NWS data) is the presence of other applications in the system even considered.
+Our launch-time scheduling architecture (Figure 1.2) schedules one application at a time and, except for the usage of dynamic NWS data on resource availability, does not consider the presence of other applications in the system.
 There are a number of problems with this application-centric view.
 First, when two applications are submitted to GrADS at the same time, scheduling decisions will be made for each application ignoring the presence of the other.
 Second, if the launch-time scheduler determines there are not enough resources for the application, it can not make further progress.
 Third, a long running job in the system can severely impact the performance of numerous new jobs entering the system.
-The root cause of these and other problems is the absence of a metascheduler that tries to balance the needs of all applications in the system.
+The root cause of these and other problems is the absence of a metascheduler that possesses global knowledge of all applications in the system and tries to balance the needs of the applications.